syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types/error-bar-chart.md

 Error bars are graphical representations of the variability of data and used on graphs to indicate the error or uncertainty in a reported measurement.

-To render a Error bar chart, create an instance of [`ErrorBarSeries`], and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/XyDataSeries-class.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
+To render an error bar chart, create an instance of `ErrorBarSeries`, and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/XyDataSeries-class.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
 The following properties can be used to customize the appearance:

 * [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - changes the stroke width of the line.
 * [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - controls the transparency of the chart series.